smallbasic/smallbasic.github.io/_build/reference/614-graphics-color.markdown

 > COLOR foreground-color [, background-color]

-Specifies the foreground color `foreground-color` and the optinal background color `background-color`.
+Specifies the foreground color `foreground-color` and the optional background color `background-color`.

 See RGB and RGBF to create colors.